iron-fish/website/docs/whitepaper/7_consensus_verification.md

 ## Validating the Block Header
 To validate the block header, each Iron Fish node receiving it checks that all of its fields are set correctly.

-As a reminder, the Iron Fish block header consists of following data fields:
+As a reminder, the Iron Fish block header consists of the following data fields:
 - **sequence**
 - **previousBlockHash**
 - **noteCommitment**